acbbullock/IO-Fortran-Library/doc_API_design/Examples/csv.md

 Note that the default value for `header` when reading is `.false.`.
 If a header is actually present, the output array will have an extra row with default initialized values.

 @warning Default text format for writing and reading is `'e'` for data of type `real` or `complex`, and `'i'` for data of type `integer`.
-Attempting to read data with a format that does not correspond to the format in the file will result in an I/O syntax error.
+Attempting to read data with a format that does not correspond to the format in the file may result in an I/O syntax error.

 @note Reading into arrays of a different `kind` than the array that was written is a type conversion, and will fail the equality test.